Frequently Asked Questions

 What are the reporting requirements for sponsoring institutions?

-Sponsoring institutions will submit a brief narrative report and a brief budget report annually.
+Sponsoring institutions will submit a brief budget report annually.
+There are no other reporting requirements.

 Will I be able to use my stipend to pay for childcare?